Lars Nootbaar Preview, Player Props: Cardinals vs. Orioles

-On Monday, Lars Nootbaar (batting .182 in his past 10 games) and the St. Louis Cardinals play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+On Tuesday, Lars Nootbaar (batting .200 in his past 10 games) and the St. Louis Cardinals face the Baltimore Orioles, whose starting pitcher will be John Means.
 First pitch is at 6:35 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Reds.
+In his most recent appearance, he strung together two hits (going 2-for-5 with a double) against the Orioles.

 Lars Nootbaar Game Info & Props vs. the Orioles